miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 And a `DataNode` in each slave instance.

-If you do not get this output in all the instances of the cluster, you need to analyze the log files available at `$HADOOP_HOME/logs`.
+If this output is not got on all the instances of the cluster, it is necessary to analyze the log files available at `HADOOP_LOG_DIR`.
 Relevant log files are `hadoop-ubuntu-datanode-cluster-master.log`, `hadoop-ubuntu-namenode-cluster-master.log`, and `hadoop-ubuntu-secondarynamenode-cluster-master.log`.

 The status of the HDFS cluster can be verified in `http://<master-floating-ip-address>:50070/`

-To stop the HDFS cluster simply type:
+To stop the HDFS cluster, simply type:
 ```bash
 $HADOOP_HOME/sbin/stop-dfs.sh
 ```

 ## Key take-aways

-Although works such as *Spark in action* (Manning, 2017) state that "The installation [of YARN and Hadoop] is straightforward", it is not totally true.
-We have found several issues when setting up the Hadoop cluster.
-If you have a similar environment to the one described here (OpenStack cloud with Ubuntu 16.04 instances), you shouldn't have any problem following the instructions.
-However, it is important to focus on the main caveats found:
+Works such as *Spark in action* (Manning, 2017) state that "The installation [of YARN and Hadoop] is straightforward", but depending on the environment it can be not totally true.
+The main issues addressed when setting up the Hadoop cluster in the considered scenario (OpenStack cloud with Ubuntu 16.04 instances) are the following ones:
+* private IP addresses must be used to refer to the cluster instances in the configuration files.
+If floating IP addresses are used, it will be not possible to connect any instance to each other (it is possible to override this behavior by setting the properties `*-bind-host` en `hdfs-site.xml` to 0.0.0.0, but this kind of configuration is not possible in Spark).
-*  password-less ssh is easy to implement provided that you can copy the keys to all the cluster instances.
-As we are deploying it in an OpenStack cloud that follows exactly the same principle, uploading a suitable key to the slaves can be tricky.
-We recommend the second alternative (using a specific pair of keys for enabling cluster communication) described above as it exposes the master key just for a while.
+* password-less ssh is easy to implement provided that it is possible copy the public keys to all the slave instances.
+As an OpenStack cloud that follows exactly the same principle is used, uploading a suitable key to the slaves can be tricky.
+The second alternative described above (using a specific pair of keys for enabling cluster communication) is recommended as it exposes the cloud master key just for a while.

 ## See also
 * [Deploying YARN on a Hadoop cluster](./yarn-cluster-setup.md)